dechamps/ASIOUtil/BUFFERS.md

       receiving this call the driver sends output buffer 1 to the hardware.
 13. Driver waits for incoming data to arrive, stores it in buffer 0.
 14. Steady-state: go to step 9.

+If only input channels are used (half-duplex pure recording mode):

+1. Application calls `ASIOStart()`.
+2. Driver starts hardware recording.
+3. Driver waits for incoming data to arrive, stores it in buffer 0.
+4. Driver calls `bufferSwitch(0)`.
+5. Application returns from `bufferSwitch(0)`.
+6. Driver waits for incoming data to arrive, stores it in buffer 1.
+7. Driver calls `bufferSwitch(1)`.
+8. Application returns from `bufferSwitch(1)`.
+9. Steady-state: go to step 3.

 ---